 - Consider workloads of individuals and assess potential gains by redistribution of work.
 For example, you may have a manager who is also doing the work of an analyst.
 Hire a full-time analyst and consider what else that manager could do with more time.

 - Start with the most senior person, and then let that person hire those who report directly to them.
-For example, if you think you need a Controller and a Manager of Financial Reporting, hire the Controller first and let them hire the Manager of Financial Reporting.
+For example, if you think you need a VP Finance and a Controller, hire the VP Finance first and let them hire the Controller.

 - Change the people out who aren’t a fit for the job or aren’t on board for the new team structure.
 You need everyone pulling in the same direction.